Established: 1977 (as Yannick Amirault - previous to that family has owned vineyards in Bourgueil for generations)

 ”The 2020 Malgagnes is very silky and elegant.
 The wines caresses the palate with its black cassis, dark chocolate and olive piquancy.
 Its ripe yet fresh; from chalky-clay soils, this gives a sense of purpose on the finish with fine-grained tannins that are currently abundant but perfectly extracted.
 Similar maturation to Le Grand Clos but a very different expression and needs laying down.”
 93 points, Rebecca Gibb MW, Vinous Media, June 2022.

-Made from a tiny walled clos right in front of Nicole & Yannick Amirault's house, located on the prime mid-to-high part of the slope above Bourgueil where the soil has 2 metres of clay over limestone.
-Planted in the late 1990’s this wine has only been released in 2003, 2005, 2010 and 2017 with other vintages becoming part of the Grand Clos blend.
+Made from a tiny 0.21 ha walled clos right in front of Nicole & Yannick Amirault's house, located on the prime mid-to-high part of the slope above Bourgueil where the soil has 1 to 2 metres of clay over Turonian limestone.
+After 50 years of abandonment the walls of the Clos were restored and the re-planted in 1997 by Yannick.
+Essentially the “garden” of Nicole and Yannick, this spectacularly well sited vineyard is lavished with the attention deserving of the very best plots.
+Released only in the very best vintages this wine has only been released in 2003, 2005, 2010, 2017, 2018 and 2020 with other vintages becoming part of the blend for the cuvee named Grand Clos.

 'A black-tulip core with a claretty rim.
 The nose is determinedly concentrated, rich in fruit character, led by scents of blackberry, but delivered in a challenging, spicy and sooty style, with notes of black pepper and sweet black liquorice essence.
 Not to mention the Cabernet character coming through in a quite notable fashion, the fruit expressing itself through the scents of bay leaf and green peppercorn.
 The palate possesses a creamed-fruit texture, a velvety weight, and it is loaded with ripe and plush tannins.
 It boasts a massive texture but also a sense of openness and balance, with a little touch of high-toned lift to the fruit.
 A fabulously ripe wine, but it is bright too, and there is some aromatic complexity here, the middle and end perfumed with violets and rose petals.
 A serious, hugely structured wine which is brimming with tannic potential.
 I am glad to have a few more of these tucked away in the cellar.'